abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 In this lab, you will perform:

-- Author ARM templates for an Azure VM deployment.
+- Author ARM templates for an Azure VM deployment
-- Modify ARM templates to include VM extension-based configuration.
+- Modify ARM templates to include VM extension-based configuration
-- Deploy Azure VMs running Windows Server by using ARM templates.
+- Deploy Azure VMs running Windows Server by using ARM templates
-- Configure administrative access to Azure VMs running Windows Server.
+- Configure administrative access to Azure VMs running Windows Server
-- Configure Windows Server security in Azure VMs.
+- Configure Windows Server security in Azure VMs
-- Deprovision the Azure environment.

 ## Estimated time: 90 minutes